Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ## Conclusion
 Duration: 1

 Congratulations!
-You have successfully learnt how to easily build an end to end Native Application and loading sample data.
+You have successfully learned how to easily build an end-to-end Native Application and load sample data.

 You will see your application listed in your account:
 ![](assets/NativeAppListing.png)

 ### What you learned

-* How to host build a basic native app for Marketing Campaign Intelligence data.
+* How to host and build a basic native app for Marketing Campaign Intelligence data.
 * Generate a set of views that aggregate data from Marketing providers like LinkedIn and Facebook.
-* Generate quick summaries and Charts using that data to create an integrated dashboard using streamlit.
+* Generate quick summaries and Charts using that data to create an integrated dashboard using Streamlit.

 ### Related Resources